The Short Story of Me

 My Journey as a Writer

-Remember first grade with the green, sort of newsprint, lined paper and the big fat pencils?
-Those were my favorite things about the old, brick, Long Island, school building where I churned out five-sentence stories.
-I thought of myself as just another writer on the pastel-colored globe my teacher kept on her desk, right in there with Beverly Cleary and Shakespeare.
-I mean, Mrs. Binder did have me recopy my poem, Books Can Take You Away, onto a giant piece of pink construction paper which she hung on the wall.
+Pale green, lined newsprint and fat, soft-leaded Ticonderoga pencils were my favorite thing about the old, brick, Long Island school building.
+I counted myself as just another writer on the pastel-colored globe my teacher kept on her desk, right in there with Beverly Cleary and Shakespeare.
+I mean, my teacher did have me recopy my poem, Books Can Take You All Over, onto a giant piece of pink construction paper which she hung on the wall.

 morechinese2.jpg